0x4447/0x4447-cli-node-grapes/README.md

 ### Init

 Expect a complete folder structure in the path that you specifie in the CLI.
 THe end result is the exact structure that Graps expects when building the final file.
-DO not change the folder name, while the file name is irrelevant.
+Do not change the folder name, while the file name is irrelevant.
 Make sure the files are proper JSON files.

 # The End